 The formula to calculate potential energy depends on the type of force involved.
 For gravity, we express potential energy as:

 where m is mass, g is the acceleration due to gravity (~9.8 meters per second per second), and h is the height above the ground.

 The law of conservation of energy is a fundamental law of physics; it states that in an isolated system, the total energy within the system is conserved.
 That is to say, though the amount of kinetic energy and potential energy can change from moment to moment, the total amount of energy in a closed system is constant.

 An object's mechanical energy, never changes as long as it remains isolated; this is the conservation of mechanical energy.

 Total Amount of Mechanical Energy

 The result of this equation is called the total mechanical energy.
 Mechanical energy is measured in units called joules.
 Objects with mechanical energy are either in motion or have stored energy to do work.
-While an isolated system conserved its mechanical energy, this doesn't typically happen in the real word because some potential energy is transformed into other forms of energy, such as heat, through air resistance and friction.
-This energy becomes "lost" to the system.
+While an isolated system conserved its mechanical energy, this doesn't typically happen in the real word because some of the potential energy of an object is transformed into other forms of energy, such as heat, through air resistance and friction.
+This energy becomes lost through non-conservative forces.

 Examples of Mechanical Energy Use

 Whenever there are moving objects, there is mechanical energy at play; it is involved in nearly every instance of power generation and usage.